 Pool 5 is yet again about objective control, so it is very similar to Pools 2 and 3 in this regard.
-But instead of being a "get off the board or into the enemy deployment zone" (Pool 2) or being a, "hold objectives across the map" (Pool 3), this pool is all about holding objectives in your opponent's deployment zone: get across the board and stay there.
+But instead of being a "get off the board or into the enemy deployment zone" (Pool 2) or being a, "hold objectives beyond one's deployment zones" (Pool 3), this pool is all about holding objectives in your opponent's deployment zone.